8.962: General relativity by Professor Scott A. Hughes

 23. Orbits of black holes: Equations governing the motion of a body orbiting a black hole.
 Conserved quantities; innermost stable orbits; highly non-Newtonian properties.
 Bending of light and the light ring.

 24a.
-Slides which accompany the discussion of post-Newtonian theory.
+Slides which accompany the Lecture 24, including some of the details of Kerr black hole orbits, and a key quantity in the discussion of post-Newtonian theory.

-24b.
-Slides which accompany the discussion of black hole perturbation theory.
+25a.
+Slides which accompany the discussion of the post-Newtonian expansion and black hole perturbation theory.